 Development and updating as necessary of an ISS is required for each participant.
 An ISS must be directly linked to one or more of the indicators of performance and identifies a career pathway which includes education and employment goals.
 Reference 20 CFR §§ 681.320 and 681.420

-Local Boards must have written policy as to plan content, updates and inclusion in the participant case file or MIS.
+Local Boards must have a written policy to plan content, updates and inclusion in the participant case file or MIS.

 Elements, Requirements and Program Design: